 Noise: Noise, however produced, must be kept at a reasonable level and be respectful of the residents of Zeal Monachorum and neighbours of the premises.
 This is particularly important after 11pm.
 Music must never be loud enough obstruct or prevent the hearing of the fire alarm when activated.
 Live or pre-recorded music cannot be played outside the premises or in the grounds at any time unless arranged by the owner.
 The client must abide by the terms of the premises and music licences.
 If music is being played or performed in the premises the client must ensure that the doors and windows of the premises are kept shut at all times.
 If the client wishes the doors and windows to be open they must adjust the level of the music or other noise inside the premises so that the music or other noise does not cause a nuisance or offence to any neighbours or other party that may raise an objection to it.

-Smoking: Smoking is not permitted in any part the premises or in any of the buildings that form part of the premises.
-In the event that evidence of smoking is detected in the premises the owners retain the right to deduct the full amount of the Security Deposit as a consequence of a breach of these terms and conditions.
+Smoking: Smoking is not permitted inside any of the buildings or accommodation that form part of the premises.
+In the event that evidence of smoking is detected inside then the owners retain the right to deduct the full amount of the Security Deposit as a consequence of a breach of these terms and conditions.

 Confetti: Only dried flower petals are permitted to be thrown in the designated areas of the premises.
-Thowing confetti is permitted in the grass areas of the grounds provided it is cleared up prior to check out.
-If confetti is thrown outside these designated areas (and not cleared up by the Clients then the Owners shall make a deduction as they determine appropriate in order to cover the costs of clearing up the confetti or petals.
+If confetti is thrown outside these designated areas (and not cleared up by the Clients) then the Owners shall make a deduction as they determine appropriate in order to cover the costs of clearing up the confetti or petals.